Language-Research-Technology/BinderHub-registry/README.md

 }
 ```

 Note that memory and storage values are strings with units such as M, Mi, G, or Gi.
 The definitions are designed to match those in the JupyterHub configuration for Binder.
-Anything unknown or deemed unimportant can be left as null.
+Anything unknown or deemed unimportant can be omitted or set as null.

 ## Resource specification in resources.yml file (Root directory of notebook repository)
 Minimum resource requirements for the notebook(s) in a given repository should be specified in a resources.yml file in the root directory of the notebook repository.
 The definitions are consistent with the ```BinderHub-registry.json``` file above.